the love of quilting

 Women workers at the Red Cross Work Room in the basement of Hespeler Public Library, c.
 1942.
 Credit Hespeler Heritage Centre.
 Photographer Frank Johnston.

-From 2005 to 2020, just before the COVID-19 pandemic, these women researched, wrote, and presented lectures about the quilts they were finding, and about how and where they were made.
-Many quilts were donated to them as they continued to share their knowledge, and they meticulously recorded all the quilts they located in both public and private collections throughout Britain and in other parts of the world.
+From 2005 to 2020, these women researched, wrote, and presented lectures about the quilts they found and about how and where they were made.
+They meticulously recorded all the quilts they located in both public and private collections throughout Britain and in other parts of the world.

-In 2010, the Quilters Guild of the British Isles mounted an exhibition of Canadian Red Cross quilts at their location in York, England, with the assistance of the women of the CRCQRG.
-Quilts from both public and private collections were shown, as well as quilts in the collection of the CRCQRG.
+In 2010, the Quilters Guild of the British Isles mounted an exhibition of Canadian Red Cross quilts in York, England, with the assistance of the women of the CRCQRG.
+They showed quilts from both public and private collections, as well as their own.
 Another exhibition toured in 2016.
-Sadly, Anna Mansi passed away before the second exhibition was mounted, but her husband, Tony Mansi, continues to collect quilts in her memory and make presentations in England of their collection.
+Sadly, Anna Mansi passed away before the second exhibition, but her husband, Tony Mansi, continues to collect quilts in her memory and make presentations in England.

 Red Cross quilt, Jan Hassard label